space-concordia-robotics/robotics-prototype/robot/rospackages/src/task_handler/scripts/README.md

+# task_handler/scripts

+## Listener.py
+A convenience class made for spawning listener-type processes.

+## task_handler_server.py
+ROS node which listens for requests to start, stop and check the status of a set of processes (camera streams, MCU nodes, anything else to be added later).

+## task_handler_client.py
+ROS node which can be used to send requests to `task_handler_server`.
+Currently the GUI (app.py) sends requests using javascript, so this is not actually used besides in testing/debugging.

 ## start_stream.sh
 This uses mjpgstreamer, more details are documented in the bash script itself.
 To start the stream, assuming you already have a usb web camera connected, run `./start_stream.sh`.
 Use `Ctrl + C` to stop the stream.